Espn Curiel -- is 18 in the year 2018 and 19 in the year 2019; b.9/24/2000

 In 2007, "Chuck" began airing on NBC

-In 2007, "The Big Bang Theory" began airing on CBS
+In 2007, The situation comedy "The Big Bang Theory" premiered on CBS.

 In 2013, "The Goldbergs" began airing on ABC